-Talk about the changes that have happened within my family lifetime country and life in other countries, drawing on knowledge from stories, nonfiction texts and when appropriate maps.
+Talk about the changes that have happened within my family lifetime knowledge from stories, nonfiction texts and when appropriate maps.

 Geographical Skills and Fieldwork

 To know how to use and draw information from a simple map, to make simple maps of imaginary communities, know that simple symbols are used to identify features on a map.